 A great part about vinyl flooring is that it is easier to remove than other floorings.
 This being said, it is still not a simple task.
 Here are the steps you need to take to remove vinyl tiles from concrete:

-- The first thing you need to do is remove all furniture and debris from your work site.
+- The first thing you need to clean vinyl flooring – remove all furniture and debris from your work site.
 This will make it easier to lift the tiles so you won’t have to worry about it later.

 - Make a cut in a tile with your utility knife.